DataBiosphere/toil/README.md

 * _How scaleable?_

-    Probably not very.
-You should be safe to have a 1000 concurrent jobs running, depending on your file-system and batch system.
+    We have tested having 1000 concurrent jobs running on our cluster.
+This will depend on the underlying batch system being used.

-* _Can you support my XYZ batch system?_
+* _Can you support the XYZ batch system?_

     See the abstract base class 'AbstractBatchSystem' in the code to see what's required.
 You'll probably need to speak to me as I haven't attempted to comprehensively document these functions, though it's pretty straight forward.